Efficient LLR-Domain Decoding of ABS+ Polar Codes: Numeric Results

 \section{Numeric Results}

 In this section we present some simulation results in the case of AWGN channel and BPSK modulation.

 In Fig. \ref{fig:plot-fer} $(1024,512)$ Arikan and ABS+ polar codes are compared under SC and CRC-aided SCL decoding.
-The codes were constructed for AWGN channel with $E_b/N_0 = 2$ dB.
-In both cases the proposed LLR-based decoder of ABS+ polar codes outperforms that of the standard ones providing the the frame error rate (FER) gain up to $0.25$ dB which increases with growing of $E_b/N_0$.
+In both cases the proposed LLR-based decoder of ABS+ polar codes outperforms that of the Arikan polar codes constructed using Gaussian approximation \cite{trifonov2012efficient}.
+The frame error rate (FER) gain is up to $0.2$ dB and increases with growing of $E_b/N_0$.
 Furthermore, the proposed decoder is compared against the similar probability-domain SCL ABS+ decoder.
 We observe a small performance loss that does not exceed $0.05$ dB.

 Fig. \ref{fig:plot-list-size} represents the dependency between the list size $L$ and FER performance at the fixed $E_b/N_0 = 2.5$ dB.
-It can be noticed that the SCL decoder of ABS+ polar codes requires much smaller list size than that of Arikan polar codes in order to get the same performance.
+It can be noticed that the SCL decoder of ABS+ polar code requires much smaller list size than that of Arikan polar code in order to get the same performance.
 Finally, in Fig. \ref{fig:plot-complexity} we investigate the dependency between FER and the number of additions and comparisons of LLRs in the decoder.
 For $L \ge 12$ the ABS+ SCL decoder demonstrates better FER that the standard SCL, which uses the same number of arithmetic operations.